 Walk & Bike Mendocino is contacting the good folks who are running for office in Mendocino County.
-The third and fifth district seats for the County are being contested this June and there are three seats open on the Ukiah City Council and three open in Fort Bragg in November.
-We’re asking the candidates a few questions so we know where they stand on the issues that matter to us.
+The first, second, and fourth district seats for the County are being contested.
+We’re asking the candidates a few questions so as voters we know where they stand on the issues that matter to us.
 We will be posting the responses as we receive them from the candidates.

 - Forty percent of vehicle trips are less than two miles and many of us trip-hop with our cars rather than walking when we have a number of closely located errands to do.
 Will you commit to using your leadership position in the community to “walk the walk” by personally walking and biking whenever possible during your tenure in office?